-Treatment for Type 2 Diabetes is Madison, AL
+Type 2 Diabetes Treatment in Madison, AL

 A vast majority of individuals with diabetes are categorized as having type 2 diabetes.
 This chronic condition is caused by an imbalance of insulin in the body, which is a result of the body’s resistance to this particular hormone.
 Insulin resistance will lead to unregulated levels of sugar in the blood.

 Madison Medical Associates specializes in treating type 2 diabetes at our office in Madison, AL. Learn about type 2 diabetes and schedule your appointment today.